16 Tips for Negotiating a Great Deal on a Trailer Purchase

 You need to know that RVs usually have huge markups that can go above 50% so dealers can be able to reduce the price if you negotiate well.
 Because they will still be making a big profit even when they give you a discount.

 It’s possible for you to negotiate a 25% discount on a travel trailer from a private seller.
 Whereas, you can save 20% on an old RV and 35% on a new one when you buy from a dealer.

-Here are the tips you should follow when negotiating to get a great deal on your travel trailer:
+Here are the tips you should follow when negotiating to get a great deal to ensure on your travel trailer:

 Buy a used RV

 Old trailers just like used cars are more affordable than new ones.
 Moreover, you may be able to purchase one at a good deal if the private seller is desperate to sell because they cannot afford the RV’s maintenance costs.

 Or want to recoup some of their money after they realized that the RVing lifestyle is not for them.
 However, when buying a used RV, you should opt for one that is lightly used and is not older than three years to avoid spending more money on repairs and upgrading.